A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Methodology

-For a link prediction query, e.g., $(h, r, ?)$ the model predicts a score distribution over all tail entities.
+This is concatenated with the contextualized representation of the source entity in the subgraph to output the feature vector for predicting the plausibility scores.
+For a link prediction query \eg, $(h, r, ?)$, the model predicts a score distribution over all candidate entities.
 The model is trained using cross-entropy loss, framing it as a multi-class classification problem.
+Figure~\ref{fig:model_overall} illustrates the overall model architecture of the Transformer-based reader.